 - 3. Comparing the consolidated net effects with the gross effects shown by the monitoring indicators.
 Further case studies and consultation with experts participated on the program. - 4.
 The results of the program can be measured by conventional, quantitative analyses, which illustrate the results at the program and political level.
-This traditional method has an immense disadvantage in the analysis of the effect of the EU-subsidies; it does not take into consideration the cyclical and other distortive factors.
-This is why its results, for the most part, fail to reflect the reality. - 5.
-To analyse and review the relevance of the goals and strategies a quantitative socioeconomic analysis is needed in addition to the document analysis and expert-interviews.
+This traditional method has a immense disadvantage in the analysis of the effect of the EU-subsidies; it does not take into consideration the cyclical and other distortive factors.
+This is why its results, for the most part, fail to reflect the reality.

+5. To analyse and review the relevance of the goals and strategies a quantitative socioeconomic analysis is needed in addition to the document analysis and expert-interviews.

-The method of the research
+The method of research

+The methods noted above are mostly based on macro indicators and gross efficiency analyses, which, for the main part, fail to reflect the effectiveness of the EU cohesion subsidies in the different member states, and do not show the net effects on the target groups.
 The information collected in my research demonstrates that the measurement of the effectiveness of EU-subsidies can be executed in three approaches.
 First, on a program level, the efficiency of the institutional system handling with EU-funds and the gross effects can be analysed.
 Secondly, the group of potential final beneficiaries has to be analysed on both a program and a project level.
 Thirdly, the institutes, which are not involved in handling the EU-funds, but which are helping the system by educating, counselling and financing the participants should be analysed.
-The methodology of Project Cycle Management was the basis to identify the problems and to form the aims of the research, which led finally to the hypothesis of the research.